-- Cash consideration of €1,050,000; - Deferred cash consideration of €91,000 to be paid out on expiry of a three-year period from the transaction closing date: and - Preferred stock of Visa Inc. with face value of €338,000.
+- Cash consideration of €1,050,000; - Deferred cash consideration of €91,000 to be paid out on expiry of a three-year period from the transaction closing date; and - Preferred stock of Visa Inc. with face value of €338,000.

 The purpose of the preferred stock is to provide Visa Inc. protection against potential litigation risk associated with multilateral interchange fees linked to the activity of Visa Europe Limited.
-The preferred stock will be converted into freely tradeable class A common stock of Visa Inc. (or an equivalent class of shares) over time.
-The preferred stock have no maturity and represent a residual interest in the issuer's net assets.
+The preferred stock was converted into freely tradeable class A common stock of Visa Inc. (or an equivalent class of shares) over time.
+The preferred stock has no maturity and represent a residual interest in the issuer's net assets.
 The conversion rate will be periodically adjusted to reflect any change in the litigation risk.

-Each share of the Company's preferred stock will be convertible into 13,952 shares of Visa Inc. class A common stock.
-Upon announcement of the transaction, the Group attributed a fair value of €393,000 to its share of preferred stock in Visa Inc..
+Each share of the Company's preferred stock was convertible into 13,952 shares of Visa Inc. class A common stock.
+Upon announcement of the transaction, the Group attributed a fair value of €393,000 to its share of preferred stock in Visa Inc.

-Accordingly during the financial period under review, the investment was fair valued at €1,479,000 reflecting the above mentioned terms secured upon completion of the transaction.
-The investment was in substance disposed of upon completion, and the revaluation reserve amounting to €1,479,000 was classified to profit or loss upon disposal.
-The remaining interest, subsequent to completion, in respect of the preferred stock and deferred cash consideration elements, has been recognised at the amount of €393,000, reflecting the fair value upon completion.
+Accordingly, the investment was fair valued at €1,479,000 reflecting the above mentioned terms secured upon completion of the transaction.
+The investment was in substance disposed of upon completion, and the revaluation reserve amounting to €1,479,000 was classified to income upon disposal.
+The remaining interest, subsequent to completion, in respect of the preferred stock and deferred cash consideration elements, was recognised at the amount of €393,000, reflecting the fair value upon completion.